 Industrial Facility means a facility that is eligible to be permitted under the IGP because it has an industrial activity listed in Appendix B.

 Industrial Storm Water General Permit or IGP means the Georgia NPDES Permit(s) for Storm Water Discharges Associated with Industrial Activity.

+Linear Projects means construction projects “Roadway Project(s)” means traveled ways including but not limited to roads, sidewalks, multi-use paths and trails, and airport runways and taxiways.

 Maximum Extent Practicable or MEP means the technology-based discharge standards and controls necessary for the reduction of pollutants discharged from an MS4.
 These standards and controls may consist of a combination of BMPs, control techniques, system design and engineering methods, and such other provisions for the reduction of pollutants discharged from a MS4 as described in the SWMP.